Plumsail/forms-docs/source/javascript/controls.rst

 Intro
 --------------------------------------------------
-Here you can find properties of various controls that you can have on your form.
+Here you can find properties, methods and events of various controls that you can have on your form.

 Insert them into JavaScript editor or inside OnClick setting for buttons and links.